 Salesman Customer

 Interest Unknow

-Desire Inhibit
+Desire and the second of Inhibit

 Enforce Enforce

 Inhibit Desire

 Unknow Interest

-Salesmen, bringing about an inverted scale, can go downscale themselves as they do it.
+Salesmen, bringing about an inverted scale, can go downscale themseves as they do it.
 They seek to interest and meet forgetfulness.
 They want to sell and meet opposition.
-They high pressure the customer and get pressured back.
+They high pressure the customer and ger pressured back.
 And about the time the customer wants the product the salesman is reactively inhibiting the sale.
 And as the customer's interest is at its highest the salesman forgets all about him.